How Much Is My NHS Pension Worth?

 The interaction between section membership, McCloud, the Annual Allowance and its taper, the abolition of the Lifetime Allowance, Scheme Pays, partial retirement and the choice between drawing benefits at NPA versus continuing in service is one of the most technically demanding areas in UK personal finance.
 It is also one where decisions are difficult or impossible to reverse once made.

-If your pension benefits are material — which, for most consultants, GP partners, dental practitioners and senior NHS managers, they will be — it is worth speaking to an FCA-regulated financial adviser with specialist NHS pension knowledge before making any irreversible decisions, particularly around retirement timing, partial retirement, lump-sum elections, or transferring any non-NHS pensions held alongside your NHS benefits.
+If your pension benefits are material — which, for most consultants, GP partners, dental practitioners and senior NHS managers, they will be — it is worth seeking specialist support before making irreversible decisions.
+Where you need regulated financial advice, pension transfer advice, investment advice, tax advice, legal advice, employment advice or actuarial advice, you should seek advice from an appropriately qualified professional.

+© 2026 Seven Medical.
+All rights reserved.
 Seven Medical is a trading name of Dimensional Wealth® Group Limited, a company registered in England and Wales under company number 15741886.
 Registered office: Kensington House, Bishop Auckland, DL14 6HX.
 Telephone: 01388 605785.
-Seven Medical provides NHS pension education, retirement planning education, financial coaching, workshops, courses, NHS Pension Reports and specialist guidance for NHS professionals.
-Seven Medical is not authorised or regulated by the Financial Conduct Authority and does not provide regulated financial advice, investment advice, pension transfer advice, tax advice, legal advice, employment advice or actuarial advice.
-We do not make personal recommendations to join, leave, transfer, crystallise, amend, opt out of or otherwise alter pension benefits.
-Where regulated financial advice or investment advice is required, you should seek advice from an appropriately authorised FCA-regulated adviser.
-Where tax, legal, employment or actuarial advice is required, you should seek advice from a suitably qualified specialist.
+Seven Medical provides NHS Pension Specialist coaching, guidance, education, modelling, NHS Pension Reports, workshops and specialist guidance for NHS professionals.
+Seven Medical is not authorised or regulated by the Financial Conduct Authority.
+It does not provide regulated financial advice, investment advice, pension transfer advice, tax advice, legal advice, employment advice or actuarial advice.